kaitk/anagrams/README.md

 * Tired forcing target-native (to allow SIMD on modern processors) - No real benefit.
 * Tried jemalloc instead of system-allocator - reverted, No benefit

-## Some benchmarking:
+## Some benchmarking on the development computer:
-* Reference buffering node version finds anagrams of 'Agu isaeetall' in `~37648 microseconds`
+* The reference version written in node (streaming) finds anagrams of 'Agu isaeetall' in `~37648 microseconds`
-* The in-memory parallel rust version finds it in `~4471 microseconds`
+* The rust (in-memory and parallel) version takes:
+`~4471 microseconds`